Maagans/Projekt-tool/README.md

 6. Start the backend (`npm run dev` in `backend/`) and the frontend (`npm run dev` in the root).

 ## Production Runbook
-This runbook outlines how to promote the application from local development to an organisation-hosted production environment (e.g., `https://projekt.gigtforeningen.dk`).
+This runbook outlines how to promote the application from local development to an organisation-hosted production environment.
 Use it as the baseline standard operating procedure for deployments and ongoing operations.

 ### 1. Architecture Overview
 - **Frontend**: Vite/React bundle served as static assets behind an HTTPS reverse proxy (nginx/IIS/Apache).